[ Grammar ]

 Present & Past TensesVerbs and Subject Verb AgreementBe Going To vs. WillZero Conditional SentencePositive and Negative ConnotationsAdjectives vs AdverbsArticles and DeterminersThe Structural Types of SentencesSimple Present & Present ProgressiveAuxiliary WordsOther quiz:

-B. dreadful
+B. master

-A. moving
+A. give

 Grammar › ViewWhen the subject is a group of people or things, the subject is the noun that refers to the group as a whole.
 What is the subject of the sentence “The crowd of people is cheering”?